me3zaAKAgoat/42cursus/README.md

 ### **Virtual Machine?**

-> Virtual machines are systems that substitute the need for a real machine, they enable the users to run an entire operating system on top of another pre existing one (host), uses vary from either testing new unsafe software or emulating another system with a different architecture (video game consoles on x64 architectures).
+> Virtual machines are systems that substitute the need for a real machine, and enable the users to run an entire operating system on top of another pre existing one (host) without the need for seperate hardware.
+The uses for VMs vary from either testing new unsafe software to emulating another system with a completely different architecture (video game consoles on x64 architectures).

 ### **LVM?**